benbrastmckie/.config/README.md

 Tmux kill-server
 ```

-When you reopen `Alacritty` Fish should be the default shell inside a Tmux window.
+When you reopen Alacritty, Fish should be the default shell inside a Tmux window.
 If you want to turn on the Vim keybindings within Fish, run the following:

 ```